Indy Media Fall 2011

 In 2009, big Internet providers such as Verizon, Comcast, AT&T

-for any of the billions in stimulus grants for building out broadband infrastructure, according to the Wall St. Journal, because recipients of our tax money had to agree to respect Net Neutrality or Internet Non-discrimination.
+DID NOT APPLY for any of the billions in stimulus grants for building out broadband infrastructure, according to the Wall St. Journal, because recipients of our tax money had to agree to respect Net Neutrality or Internet Non-discrimination.

 In August 2010, Keith Olbermann did a segment about Net Neutrality on his now-defunct show on MSNBC.
 Olbermann exited MSNBC as it was being taken over by Net Neut-foe Comcast.
 (I was asked to appear on a talk-radio show on a big city station to analyze Oblermann's exit from MSNBC; when I suggested a link to the Comcast takeover and criticized Comcast's opposition to Net Neutrality, a producer asked me during a commercial break to stop the "Comcast-bashing" because "they're our biggest sponsor.")